Note: ALL subs not pertaining to the collaborative fellowship will be auto-rejected.

 Portfolios and introductions should be submitted as one document (.doc, .docx, or .pdf).
 Portfolios should not exceed 10 pages, and introductions should not to exceed 1 page.
 If there are individual pieces (i.e. flash fictions or poems), please start each new piece on a new page.

 I will read every portfolio myself (unless I receive a truly surprising amount of submissions.
 Then I might employ the help of some friends).
-I will choose up to 10 portfolios to give to Brandi and Leia to select the winner.
-I will then send the $50 to a member of the pair via the recipient’s e-wallet of choice.
+I will choose up to 10 portfolios to give to Brandi and Leia to select the winners.
+I will then send the $50 to a member of the four winning pairs via the recipient’s e-wallet of choice.

 More about Zach: